Snaacky/thewiki/docs/hidden/faq-torrent.md

 * Android: [Flud](https://play.google.com/store/apps/details?id=com.delphicoder.flud&hl=en_US&gl=US), [LibreTorrent](https://play.google.com/store/apps/details?id=org.proninyaroslav.libretorrent&hl=en_US&gl=US)

+!!!
-> Do your own research on the clients you use but these are generally the most widely accepted clients.
-Keep in mind that some clients (such as newer versions of uTorrent and BitTorrent) have been known to be bundled with crypto miners and adware. {.is-info}
+Do your own research on the clients you use but these are generally the most widely accepted clients.
+Keep in mind that some clients (such as newer versions of uTorrent and BitTorrent) have been known to be bundled with crypto miners and adware.
+!!!

 ## Is torrenting illegal?